skirsten/VS-Project-Creator/README.md

 ## Visual Studio Project Creator
 This python script creates Visual Studio projects for you using template directories!
-This comes in handy if you don´t want to change all the settings everytime you create a new project in Visual Studio or if you want all your projects to be structured the same way.
+This comes in handy if you don´t want to change all the settings every time you create a new project in Visual Studio or if you want all your projects to be structured the same way.

 The created projects feature:
 - Clean build environment